 Skip to the end of the post for a condensed printable version.

-Technically, this is a trial and error process, but I’ve found that 1 1/2 teaspoons per cup gets the job done.
+Technically, this is a trial and error process, but I’ve found that 1-1/2 teaspoons per cup will get the job done.

 - Measure out 1 cup all-purpose flour (4 1/2 ounces or 129 grams).